-In addition to the above paragraphs of this rule, if after the program has com-In addition to the above paragraphs of this rule, if after the program has commenced and before expiration of twenty percent (20%) or less of the period of enrollment for which the student was charged, a student withdraws, is withdrawn (including expulsion) by the institution, or otherwise fails to attend classes, the refund shall be a pro rata portion of refundable fees, less an administrative fee of one hundred dollars (\$100.00).
+In addition to the above paragraphs of this rule, if after the program has commenced and before expiration of twenty percent (20%) or less of the period of enrollment for which the student was charged, a student withdraws, is withdrawn (including expulsion) by the institution, or otherwise fails to attend classes, the refund shall be a pro rata portion of refundable fees, less an administrative fee of one hundred dollars (\$100.00).
 If applicable, the refund shall include forgiveness of institutional loans.
 For example, if a student's last day of attendance equals ten percent (10%) of the period of enrollment for which the student was charged, the institution is entitled to retain only ten percent (10%) of the refundable fees charged for the period of enrollment as well as one hundred dollars (\$100.00).
-However, in no instance will the institution be responsible for any refund of enrollment for which the student for the period of enrollment for which the student was behalf of the student for the period of enrollment for which the student was charged.
+However, in no instance will the institution be re-sponsible for any refund in excess of the amount paid by or on behalf of the student for the period of enrollment for which the student was charged.

-Except as provided for in the previous paragraph of this rule, if after expiration of twenty percent (20%) of the period of enrollment for which the student was charged, a student withdraws, is withdrawn (including expulsion) by the institution, or otherwise fails to attend classes, the student may be deemed obligated for one hundred percent (100%) of the refundable fees charged by the institution up to the last period of enrollment charged.
+Except as provided for in the previous paragraph of this rule, if after expiration of twen-ty percent (20%) of the period of enrollment for which the student was charged, a stu-dent withdraws, is withdrawn (including expulsion) by the institution, or otherwise fails to attend classes, the student may be deemed obligated for one hundred percent (100%) of the refundable fees charged by the institution up to the last period of enroll-ment charged.